ucsb-cs56-projects/cs56-games-simple-rpg/README.md

 #### F16 Final Remarks
 ======================
 Most of the changes made during F16 refactored code under the hood in an effort to allow for future flexibility to changes in the code.
-A couple changes include updating the class structure of certain essential game elements(Entities and Items):
+A couple important changes included updating the class structure of certain essential game elements (Entities and Items):

 1. Class structure of in-game players:
 ```